BlueDrink9/keeb_snakeskin/README.md

 Cases have a removal cutout in one part of the wall for you to pull the case out after pushing in.

-Inspired by and in collabouration with the [Compression keyboard](https://github.com/compressionKeyboards/compression4c) by Bennett Hermanoff.
+Inspired by and in collaboration with the [Compression keyboard](https://github.com/compressionKeyboards/compression4c) by Bennett Hermanoff.
 [More images here](https://compressionkeyboards.com/).

 ## Install

-Conversion of gerber to `dxf` for cadquery import requires inkscape to be on your PATH.
-Please install it through your system package manager.
-Alternatively, see usage option for 'from dxf'.

 `pip install --user keeb_snakeskin` installs this package and dependencies, and should create a new executable `snakeskin` in your python scripts folder.

 ## Usage

+Overall:
+1. In KiCad, export the edge cuts layer as an SVG.
-Overall: Create a config json, at minimum tweaking the cutout positioning for your board.
-Extract your pcb edge cuts as an SVG.
-Run `snakeskin.py --config path/to/config.json path/to/edge_cuts.svg`.
+2. Customise the design parameters for your board, either by create a config json or just passing the right arguments.
+At minimum you should tweak the cutout and magnet positioning for your board.
+3. Run `snakeskin.py --config path/to/config.json path/to/edge_cuts.svg`.

 ### Input File

 #### Getting the starting svg

-In kicad, export just the edge.cuts layer as svg (board only, not page).
+In kicad, export just the edge.cuts layer as plot format `svg` (board only, not page).
+Ensure coordinate output is mm, and all the 'plot' general options are unchecked.

-### Options
+### Extra Options

+Other than the case design parameters below, you can also input the following
+arguments:
 - `-o`, `--output`: Output directory or file path (default: "build")
-- `-s`, `--split`: Generate mirrored pair of files for split board
 - `-c`, `--config`: Path to the JSON configuration file
 - `--dxf`: Treat the input file as a DXF file (bypasses Gerber parsing, removes need for inkscape)